Aalto-Electric-Drives/motulator/docs/_sources/auto_examples/vector/plot_vector_ctrl_pmsyrm_thor.rst

 5-kW PM-SyRM
 ============

-This example simulates sensorless vector control of a 5-kW permanent-magnet synchronous reluctance motor.
+This example simulates sensorless current-vector control of a 5-kW permanent- magnet synchronous reluctance motor.
 Control look-up tables are also plotted.

 ..
-GENERATED FROM PYTHON SOURCE LINES 11-12

-Imports.

-..
-GENERATED FROM PYTHON SOURCE LINES 12-17
+GENERATED FROM PYTHON SOURCE LINES 10-15

 .. code-block:: Python

     import numpy as np
     from motulator import model, control
-    from motulator import BaseValues, plot
+    from motulator import BaseValues, NominalValues, plot